 Long before the frog became of interest to scientists, the hallucinogenic properties of its secretions were used by tribes in its native forests in shamanic rituals.

-Frogs are captured, treated rather badly to induce them to secrete, the mucus is then scraped off their skins and dried.
+Frogs are captured and treated rather badly to induce them to secrete.
+The mucus is then scraped off their skins and dried.
 The white substance, known as Sapo, is then mixed with the saliva of the best hunter in the tribe (there is a lack of information from the tribe's HR department about the criteria used in the selection for this position).

 Then comes the second-most painful part of the ritual, the hunters rub the Sapo into self-induced burns, which they create with sticks heated up in fires.
 The after-effects of the poison, are even worse then the method of application, they include acute diarrhea, vomiting, tachycardia, and occasionally even death.